A Drop Down Crib Rail Can Cause Suffocation or Strangulation of a Baby, Infant or Toddler

 It is comforting to know that no more drop down cribs will be manufactured or sold in retail stores, but that does not help parents who already own a drop down crib and are unaware of the dangers that drop down crib can cause.
 In this economy, many new parents are unable to afford a new crib and turn to hand-me-down cribs from friends or family, auction sites, secondhand stores, flea markets, thrift stores or consignment shops to purchase a crib and are unaware of the recalls or hidden dangers in older model cribs.
 In addition, many day care centers, nannies, grandparents or hotels may still use the older cribs.

 Please help spread the word regarding how dangerous drop down cribs can be.
 Here at the Philadelphia Beasley product liability law firm, we have reviewed and investigated many infant wrongful death cases that could have been prevented.
-If you lost a baby, infant or toddler due to a crib or product defect, our experienced baby nurses, doctors and lawyers can help you.
-Please feel free to call us at 1.888.823.5291 for a free, strictly confidential, consultation.
+If you lost a baby, infant or toddler due to a crib or product defect, our experienced baby nurses, doctors, and lawyers can help you.
+Please feel free to contact us for a free, strictly confidential, consultation.